chisui/dakka/thesis/main.md

 data AnswerableMessage = forall a.
 Actor a => AnswerableMessage (ActorRef a)
 ```

-With this implementation we can't controll what actors can be refered to by the references we send.
+With this implementation we can't control what actors can be referred to by the references we send.
 For example we would like to constrain what messages the provided actor can handle.
 We can achieve this by further constraining the actor type that is captured by the constructor:

 ```haskell
 data AnswerableMessage m